ACMESDS/jsdb/README.md

 	ag: "..." 		// aggregate where/having with least(?,1), greatest(?,0), sum(?), ...

-The select query will callback the CB=each/all/clone/trace handler with each/all record(s) matched by .where, indexed by  .index, ordered by .order ordering, grouped by .group, filtered by .having and limited by .limit ATTRIBUTES.
+The select query will callback the CB=each/all/clone/trace handler with each/all record(s) matched by .where, indexed by  .index, ordered by .order, grouped by .group, filtered by .having and limited by .limit ATTRIBUTES.
 Select will search for PATTERN using its index.nlp (natural language parse), index.bin (binary mode), index.qex (query expansion), or group recording according to its index.browse (file navigation) or index.pivot (joint statistics).